 As a digital nomad when I first moved to Vientiane, Laos; I’d no idea where to get a coffee and smoothie with decent WIFI.
 But after 1.5 months now I know the best cafes in Vientiane.
 Immediately after starting my search, I found the cafe scene in Vientiane was a phenomenon.
-I noticed the cafes were popping out in every turn and streets.
+I noticed the Vientiane cafe were popping out in every turn and streets.

 1. Senglao Cafe

 Since I was going there almost every day, staffs knew me and so did the manager.
 The story is the cafe owner used to own a cinema hall and that’s why you will notice things like movie ticket counter as restaurant bar, cinema seats as restaurant’s chairs, movie posters, light balls on the bathroom, and more quirky stuff like that.
-Senglao also has decent size backyard for your birthday parties or events.
+Senglao also has a decent size backyard for your birthday parties or events.
 I just loved the ambiance there and without a doubt, it has become one of my best cafes in vientiane.
 Do yourself a favour and check this place out.
 It’s awesome.

 Open 7 days 11 AM- 10 PM